census-instrumentation/opencensus-website/content/stats.md

 ## Exporting

 Collected and aggregated data can be exported to a stats collection backend by registering an exporter.

 Multiple exporters can be registered to upload the data to various different backends.
 Users can unregister the exporters if they no longer are needed.

+See [exporters](/exporters) to learn more.